KiranBaburaj/KiranBaburaj/README.md

 ## Hi there 👋, I'm Kiran Baburaj

 🚀 **Enthusiastic Python Full Stack Developer** with hands-on experience in building scalable web applications, particularly focused on engineering solutions.
-I hold an **M.Tech in Manufacturing Systems Management** and was recognized as a **top performer** during an intensive full-stack bootcamp.
+I hold an **M.Tech** and was recognized as a **top performer** during an intensive full-stack bootcamp.
 Passionate about delivering impactful solutions in dynamic, fast-growing teams.

 ---